mmgithub123/prometheus-monitoring-alertmanager-on-kubernetes/README.md

 2,you must know the k8s rbac

-3,you must have pvc and pv
+3,you must have pvc and pv。and the pvc name is：cce-evs-prometheus this used in prometheus-pod.yaml

 ------------------------------------------------------------